 9. A walk along the beach at sunset

 The sunsets in The Gambia can be spectacular.
 Being so near the equator the sun goes down very quickly around 7pm (give or take half an hour).
 If someone comes over to chat to you but you’d rather be alone take off your shoes and walk in the water.
 The local young men who try to befriend tourists in the hope of making a little money, known as bumsters, do not like getting their shoes wet.
 While their attention can at times be annoying, in my experience, it is never threatening.
 I’ve visited the Gambia alone for work a number of times and never felt unsafe there.

 10. Visit a luxury hotel for a massage

 I know!
 That doesn’t sound like something to do on a budget, however, it will cost you a fraction of the price that it would at home.
-When I’m back in The Gambia I’m going to treat myself to two and a half hours of total self-indulgence with a hammam, followed by a hot stone massage and ending with an Asian foot massage at the most luxurious hotel in The Gambia, the Coco Ocean Resort and Spa.
+I once treated myself to two and a half hours of total self-indulgence with a hammam, followed by a hot stone massage and ending with an Asian foot massage at the most luxurious hotel in The Gambia, the Coco Ocean Resort and Spa.
 It currently costs D2,200 (around £40 GBP).
 In England, that would probably cost you a couple of hundred pounds in a five-star hotel.
 Even if you can’t afford to stay in one of the luxury or boutique hotels in The Gambia, there are some lovely ‘value for money’ hotels and there’s no reason why you can’t visit one of the top hotels for a treat, be it in their restaurant or their spa.